Books

-The Spellbook of Fruit and Flowers (Fomite Press, OUT NOW!)
+The Spellbook of Fruit and Flowers (Fomite Press, 2023)-ELGIN AWARD NOMINEE

 From the publisher: